cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{Title}{green}
 ```

-There is also a one line command that does the styling.
+There is also a one line command that covers the full range of styling an
+element.

 ```latex
 \ostSetStyle{<name>}{<size>}{<font>}{<colorname>}